Pakri Islands: Geography

 The area of Väike-Pakri, the eastern island, is 12.9 km2, Suur-Pakri covers 11.6 km2 (8th and 9th largest islands in Estonia).
 Väike-Pakri is also higher than Suur-Pakri (17 m and 8 m, respectively).
 Both islands are about 6 km long (in southeast–northwest direction) and 2-2.5 km wide.

 A few islets are situated in the 1-1.5 km wide and shallow (2–4 m deep) strait between the two islands.
-In 1952, an embankment connecting the two islands over some of the islets was built by the Soviet army.

 A limestone cliff borders the northern coast of both islands and also the eastern coast of Väike-Pakri.
 Part of the Baltic Klint, it rises up to 4 m on Suur-Pakri and up to 13 m on Väike-Pakri.
 Both islands are essentially part of a larger limestone plateau in Northern Estonia.

 Villages

 Before the Second World War the two islands had 5 villages, three on Suur-Pakri and two on Väike-Pakri.